Amicably Resolve Your Divorce

 There are many reasons why a couple would want to try the collaborative approach to finalize a divorce.
 They include:

 - You will save time, money and energy.

 - You can create a personalized, mutually beneficial agreement.

 - It allows for creative solutions to difficult issues.

 - You will have more control over the end result.

 Of course, not all couples who try the collaborative law approach will be able to agree on everything.
 Should this occur, the process will end and both you and your spouse will be able to go through the normal divorce process with new representation.

 Contact a Bryan Lawyer for Collaborative Divorce

-Is the collaborative divorce process right for you?
-Please speak with our experienced Texas family law attorney today to find out.
+Is this process right for you?
+Please speak with our experienced collaborative divorce lawyer today to find out.
 You may call our office at 979-764-2435 or contact our firm online to have Mr. Michel call you at a time convenient for you.

 "Randy Michel is an honorable guy, who ensures you are well cared for and fully aware of all legal nuances, no matter what."Tad V.